Create and Edit Releases

 If you use a project hierarchy, you can use bulk update to propagate edits made to the parent project to all related child projects.
 Rally tracks all linked child projects and updates specified fields to keep the entire project hierarchy in synch.

-- Select the Plan tab, then select Releases.
+- Select the Plan tab, then select Timeboxes.

 - Select the release you wish to edit.
-From Actions, select Edit Release.
+From the Gear menu, select Show Details.

-- On the Edit Release editor page, select one or both of the Bulk Actions checkboxes to publish your release to all linked child projects:
+- In the Edit Release window, select one or both of the Bulk Actions checkboxes to publish your iteration to all linked child projects:

-- Update matching releases in all child projects
+- Update matching releasees in all child projects

 - Update Name and Release Date when changed in parent projects